wacncontent/CustomizeTool/removeCommentOutput2/includes/documentdb-sdk-faq.md

 After the 12 month notification period, the SDK will be retired.
 Any access to DocumentDB by an applications using a retired SDK will not be permitted by the DocumentDB platform.
 Further, Microsoft will not provide customer support on the retired SDK.

-**4. What happens to Customerâs running applications that are using unsupported DocumentDB SDK version?**
+**4. What happens to Customer’s running applications that are using unsupported DocumentDB SDK version?**

 Any attempts made to connect to the DocumentDB service with a retired SDK version will be rejected.